 Create a file using

 sudo nano /etc/systemd/system/room-assistant.servicewith the following contents:

-[Unit] Description=room-assistant service [Service] Type=notify ExecStart=/opt/nodejs/bin/room-assistant WorkingDirectory=/home/pi/room-assistant TimeoutStartSec=120 TimeoutStopSec=30 Restart=always RestartSec=10 WatchdogSec=60 User=pi [Install] WantedBy=multi-user.target1
+[Unit] Description=room-assistant service [Service] Type=notify ExecStart=/opt/nodejs/bin/room-assistant WorkingDirectory=/home/pi/room-assistant TimeoutStartSec=120 TimeoutStopSec=30 Restart=always RestartSec=10 WatchdogSec=60 User=pi [Install] WantedBy=multi-user.target

 Enable and start your service by executing the commands below.

-sudo systemctl enable room-assistant.service sudo systemctl start room-assistant.service1
+sudo systemctl enable room-assistant.service sudo systemctl start room-assistant.service

 Congratulations, you are done! 🎊 You may check the status of the service at any time with

 sudo systemctl status room-assistant. room-assistant will now be started when the Pi Zero W boots.